-Dumbbell planking: these are a very dynamic exercise, they force you to keep the entire body, including the shoulders, legs, abdominal's, sides and lower back all flexed as you perform these.
-These are a great overall Exercise, but specifically, help to tone and strengthen your core.
+Dumbbell planking: these are a very dynamic exercise, they force you to keep the entire body, including the shoulders, legs, abdominal's, sides and lower back all flexed during performance.
+These are a great overall exercise, specifically helping tone and core strengthen.

 If your conditioning is not good enough to perform with dumbbells, don't worry about it, try performing them without dumbbells, just using your hand and the weight of your arm this will be plenty in the beginning, if you're not used to them.

-As you can see in the image above.
-Keep a solid planking position with your abs fully flex throughout the entire exercise.
+As shown above: keep a solid planking position with abs fully flex throughout the entire exercise.
 Feet should be close to shoulder width apart, raised up on toes.

 With the leading hand, start with the dumbbell well under your torso moving it up towards and slightly above shoulder height, repeat until finished then complete opposite side.